 Continue reading “Enjoy Berlin”

 Going East to start the party.
-Friedrichshain is an eclectic mix of alternative places, vibrant street art, pieces of Berlin history and lively squares.
-Is the place of the iconic East Side Gallery, the destination for techno club culture, but also the home to many Berliners and filming location for the Queen’s Gambit.
+Friedrichshain is an eclectic mix of alternative places, street art, pieces of Berlin history and lively squares.
+A little rough around the edges.
+The place of the iconic East Side Gallery, the destination for techno club culture, but also home to Berliners and filming location for the Queen’s Gambit.